PX4/PX4-Devguide/ekf2_log_replay.md

 ### Changing tuning parameters for a replay
 When you run the replay the first time, a replay_replayed.px4log file will be generated using the default EKF2 parameter values from the actual flight.
-After that you can change any EKF2 parameter value by changing the estimator parameters in **replay\_params.txt**, which is located in the same directory as your replay_replayed.px4log output file.
+After that you can change any EKF2 parameter in **replay\_params.txt**, which is located in the same directory as your output file.

 For example setting the noise value for the gyro bias would require the following line.

 ```
 EKF2_GB_NOISE 0.001
 ```
-Once EKF2 parameter is changed, a new replay_replay.px4log file can be gnerated using the same command given in [Deployment](deployment).
+Once some EKF2 parameters have been changed, a new replay_replayed.px4log file can be generated using the same command given in [Deployment](deployment).

 ## ulog logger
 Is coming...